freedomofpress/securedrop-docs/docs/v3_services.rst

     ./securedrop-admin install

-  This will enable v3 onion services on the *Application* and *Monitor Servers*.
+  This will enable v3 onion services on the *Application* and *Monitor Servers*, and may take some time to complete.

 - When the installation playbook run is complete, update the *Admin Workstation* to use v3 onion services using the command: